 Given these statistics, it's good to note that no matter how rough it was during the initial days of the pandemic, nonprofit leaders remain optimistic about their finances.
 Part of this is likely due to the organizations that responded to increasing challenges with fresh ideas.
 But another part of this optimism may be found in the smart handling of nonprofit finances and the use of nonprofit accounting software to actively manage budgets and make smart choices about budget cuts during an uncertain time.

-The same research states that 37% remain very pleased with the state of their organization’s finances, while 26% are unsure.
-Unsure is a safe bet – after all, how many of us feel sure about anything when waking up to a new day’s challenges can feel overwhelming?
 Yet through it all, nonprofits are surviving and thriving, and many are ready to return to serving constituents as best as they can within whatever confines their local health authorities are requesting.

 Preparing for Growth: Where to Find Funds